Cold calling sales tips

 4. Cost savings.

-Of course you have to adapt the pitch to your own story and to the unique proposition of your company, but with these pitches you can quickly determine whether there is a match or not.
+Of course you have to adapt the sales pitch to your own story and to the unique proposition of your company, but with these pitches you can quickly determine whether there is a match or not.

 1. Increase sales